-Before we consider how to become a sports marketing manager, we will look at the nature of the position, along with knowledge and skills that are particularly helpful for this role.
+Before we consider how to become a sports marketing manager, we will look at the nature of the position, along with the knowledge and skills that are particularly helpful for this role.

 A sports marketing manager has an important part to play in driving the success of an organization, generating more revenue, building sponsorships, and connecting with new fans.
-To these ends, the marketing manager oversees the development and delivery of marketing campaigns, in concert with other staff and parties.
+To these ends, the marketing manager oversees the development and delivery of marketing campaigns in concert with other staff and parties.

 An example project that a marketing manager might undertake incorporates:

 - merchandise through publicity, branding, advertising, product placement, or direct marketing.

 The brand ambassadorship role is seen in the NASCAR driver, who is a spokesperson for a product via a TV ad.
 In-game advertising is evident in a baseball stadium, with banners for different brands lining the walls.

 - Marketing Associate - Summer 2023